 I did not grow up eating Brisket.
-I’m from North Carolina and BBQ was pork- period!
-But, since the inception of “GrillGirl” I’ve come to learn more and more about all types of BBQ and low and slow.
+Where I come from in North Carolina, BBQ was pork- period!
+Since the inception of “GrillGirl” however, I’ve come to learn more and more about all types of BBQ and low-and-slow.
 To a Texan, Brisket is BBQ.
-And you don’t mess with Texas (or so they say!)
+And you don’t mess with Texas! (or so they say!)

-Anyway, I digress.
-The point of this post and recipe is that Brisket is the bomb.
-I made Brisket on my BGE over a year ago for the first time and Scott has been asking me about making it again ever since.
-Brisket is an aphrodisiac for my husband, hence the title of this post!
+However, I digress.
+The point of this post and recipe is that Brisket is the bomb!
+Ever since I made Brisket on my BGE for the first time over a year ago, Scott has been asking me about making it again.
+Brisket is an aphrodisiac for my husband–hence the title of this post!

-This past weekend we went to visit my parents in Myrtle Beach and we smoked a Brisket together as a family.
-Now if that isn’t some good family bonding then I don’t know what is!
+Last weekend we went to visit my parents in Myrtle Beach and we smoked a Brisket together as a family.
+If that isn’t some good family bonding then I don’t know what is!
 This time we did it on the Weber Smokey Mountain (a water smoker) and it turned out equally great.

 - 1 part hickory, 2 parts apple